kosli-dev/labs/lab-01-get-ready.md

 #### View the Docker image

 1. Go to your GitHub profile page
-2. Click on "Packages" tab
+2. Click on "Packages" in the left sidebar
 3. You should see the `labs` package
 4. Click on it to view details about the Docker image
 5. Note the image tag (usually `latest`) and the SHA digest